mirkoperillo/carldav/README.md

 Connect your client to carldav
 ------------------------------

-- Mozilla Thunderbird with TbSync: set CalDAV and CardDAV server address to `http://localhost:1984/carldav/dav/you@localhost/calendar`.
+- Mozilla Thunderbird 102: set CalDAV server address to `http://localhost:1984/carldav/dav/you@localhost/calendar` and CardDAV to `http://localhost:1984/carldav/dav/you@localhost/contacts`.
 Contact sync will be configured automatically.
 - Evolution: set CalDAV server address to `http://localhost:1984/carldav/dav/you@localhost/calendar` and CardDAV server address to `http://localhost:1984/carldav/dav/you@localhost/contacts`.
 In addition, you can use `VJOURNAL` calendar entries (Evolution Memo) as defined in [RFC 4791](https://tools.ietf.org/html/rfc4791).
 - Android: Set CalDAV and CardDAV server address to `http://localhost:1984/carldav/dav/you@localhost/calendar`.
 Contact sync will be configured automatically.
 - iOS: ehm, you know it.